 Hardship Financial Assistance will be awarded annually based on demonstrated financial need to existing families with children in SK to Grade 12 whose circumstances have deteriorated markedly since their enrolment at the School in a way that could not have been foreseen.

 Hardship FA will be considered a short term measure (typically up to 3 years), necessary while the family’s situation improves.
 In exceptional circumstances, hardship bursaries may be extended beyond 3 years at the sole discretion of the Head of School.
 Closeness to graduation or to a natural transition point in school (such as moving from Grade 5 to Middle School, from Grade 7 to Senior School or from Grade 9 into the graduation program years) will be some of the factors taken into account when considering an extension of Hardship Financial Assistance beyond 3 years.

-Families will be notified of their hardship FA awards after the Board approved tuition is communicated, usually by late February or early March.
+Families will be notified of their hardship FA awards after the Board approved tuition is communicated, usually by late January/early February.

 Hardship FA must be renewed annually by submitting an application to Apple Financials by December 1st.
 The amount awarded each year may vary depending on changes to family circumstances.

 Families applying for hardship FA for their daughter/s and who also have children at other independent schools where FA is available must be applying to and /or receiving FA at those schools as well.